emhill/117-S15/src/morea/03.unix/wod1.md

 ## Hardware & Binary

-Answer the following questions when you submit your zip file:
+Answer the following questions when you submit your zip file to moodle:

 1. What is the binary representation of the number 26?
 2. What is the decimal representation of the number 11011?